Superelliptic curves with minimal weighted moduli height: Abstract

 \section{Abstract}

-Let $k$ be a number field and $\O_k$ its ring of integers.
-For a superelliptic curve $\X$, defined over $\O_k$, let $\p$ denote the corresponding moduli points in the weighted moduli space.
-Given an integral Weierstrass normal form $z^m y^{d-m} = f(x, y)$ for $\X$, we give an algorithm which determines a minimal model over $\O_k$ such that the corresponding weighted moduli point has minimal height, as defined in \cite{b-g-sh}.
-Moreover, we determine all the minimal integral twists of the given curve.
+For a superelliptic curve $\mathcal X$, defined over $\Q$, let $\mathfrak p$ denote the corresponding moduli point in the weighted moduli space.
+We describe a method how to determine a minimal integral model of $\X$ such that: i) the corresponding moduli point $\p$ has minimal weighted height, ii) the equation of the curve has minimal coefficients.
+Part i) is accomplished by reduction of the moduli point which is equivalent with obtaining a representation of the moduli point $\p$ with minimal weighted height, as defined in \cite{b-g-sh}, and part ii) by the classical reduction of the binary forms.

 \keywords{Superelliptic curve \and Minimal invariants \and weighted height.}